mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

 Michigan is one of the only US states to have three university presses - and all dedicated to the public good ([University of Michigan Press](https://press.umich.edu/), [Michigan State University Press](https://msupress.org/), and [Wayne State University Press](https://wsupress.wayne.edu/)).
 Each has a very different profile, but all are committed to the highest quality of publication and trusted quality in an age where misinformation is rampant.
 Alongside regional titles, the presses publish world-leading titles in subjects ranging from political science to African studies, from classics to Jewish studies, and from performing arts to environmental policy.

 This interactive map displays a representative sample of usage data collected between 2021 and 2025, totaling over 50,000 reads.
-While urban centers show the most usage, all of the State's 83 counties show some use.
+While urban centers show the most usage, all of the State's 83 counties feature some use.

 <iframe src="https://plum-aigneis-42.tiiny.site" width="750" height="1000" allowfullscreen></iframe>